medwatt/Notes/Linux/README.md

 1. Using `chsh`: `chsh --shell /bin/sh <username>`
 2. Using `usermod`: `sudo usermod --shell /bin/sh <username>`

-We can verify that the shell has been changed by checking `<username>` in the `/etc/passwd` file.
+We can verify that the shell has been changed by checking the entry for `<username>` in the `/etc/passwd` file.
 You need to logout for the change to take effect.